-These impressive accolades would not be possible without our continued commitment to the LGBTI community, and we are doing a number of things to help support and promote LGBTI culture.
-There are a large number of LGBTI-centric festivals that take place each year in Scotland.
-From Pride celebrations to film festivals, there is always something happening that celebrates LGBTI culture!
+These impressive accolades wouldn’t be possible without our continued commitment to the LGBT+ community and we are doing a number of things to help support and promote LGBT+ culture.
+One of our main annual events is LGBT+ History Month which is celebrated every February.

-One of our main annual events is LGBTI History Month which is celebrated in February.
-The festival uses an eclectic range of arts, cultural and educational events, partnering with community groups, schools, universities and local authorities, to celebrate and promote the LGBTI community.
-The event is funded by the Scottish Government and coordinated by LGBTI Youth Scotland, a voluntary organisation dedicated to helping young LGBTI people in Scotland.
+LGBT+ History Month uses an eclectic range of arts, cultural and educational events, partnering with community groups, schools, universities and local authorities, to celebrate and promote the LGBT+ community.
+The event is funded by the Scottish Government and coordinated by LGBT Youth Scotland, a voluntary organisation dedicated to helping young LGBT+ people in Scotland.

 The Marriage and Civil Partnership (Scotland) Act 2014 was passed by the Scottish Parliament on 4 March 2014, and on 31 December 2014, at 00:01, the first same sex marriage ceremonies took place across Scotland.
 These joyous occasions were cheered on in the media and in the communities across the country.

 Same sex couples were actually able to enter into civil partnerships in Scotland as far back as 2005.
 The 2014 legislation meant that these couples were able to change the partnerships into marriages if they wanted.
 Also, since 2009, same sex couples have been granted joint and step adoption status.
 This allows same sex couples the opportunity to provide a loving family environment for children who need it.

 In 2007, the Scottish Government began funding the Scottish Trans Alliance – the first time a transgender rights project had been funded by any national government in Europe.
 2014 also saw Scotland become the first country to host a Transgender and Intersex Conference.
 The conference was designed to bring people together to work and improve transgender and intersex equality from across the UK.